Race Recap: My First Boston Marathon

 Like I said, I wasn't looking at my watch while I was running - it was covered up by the sleeves of my rain shell.
-The only updates I had on my pace came at the completion of each mile, as my watch would flash the finishing time of each mile I logged.
+The only updates I had on my pace came at the completion of each mile, as my watch would vibrate and flash the finishing time of each mile I logged.

 7:44?
 I better slow down.
 Besides, I had to pee.
 I spent the two hours before the race huddled under a tent, too afraid to cross the open field of rain and mud and slush to wait in the rain to use the bathroom.
 So, I was on the lookout for a port-o-potty.